 - Sit for a moment and enjoy the felt sense of feeling comfortable.

-SOMATIC PRACTICE STRATEGY #2: Titration To titrate means to continuously work to find a balance of physiological functions.
+like it SOMATIC PRACTICE STRATEGY #2: Titration To titrate means to continuously work to find a balance of physiological functions.
 Titration in this sense is defined as a deliberate slowing down of your distressing body sensations and your emotions.
 It’s similar to slowing down the tempo of music.
 By slowing the processing of your sensations down you send a message to your central nervous system letting it know that it now has time for each sensation to come out one at a time rather than all at once (flooding), which often happens with trauma.
 The net result is being less overwhelmed, which leads to more capacity to respond reflexively as your system finds its natural pendulation.

 REFINING THE SKILL OF TITRATION: